Chevrolet Cruze

 The Chevrolet Cruze is a compact car produced by General Motors from 2008 through 2023.
 It was designated as a globally developed, designed, and manufactured four-door compact sedan, complemented by a five-door hatchback body variant from 2011, and a station wagon in 2012.
 The Cruze replaced several compact models, including the Chevrolet Optra which was sold internationally under various names, the Chevrolet Cobalt sold exclusively in North America, and the Australasian-market Holden Astra.

 The Cruze was released in 2008 for the South Korean market as the Daewoo Lacetti Premiere prior to the adoption of its international name in 2011, when the Daewoo brand was discontinued.
 In Australasia, the model was sold between 2009 and 2016 as the Holden Cruze.
 In 2016, the Cruze sedan was restyled and renamed for the Australasian market as the Holden Astra Sedan, as a sedan complement to the Holden Astra family.

 Due to the market shift towards SUVs and decreasing sales, the Cruze has been gradually phased out.
 Production of the Cruze in South Korea ended in 2018 as part of restructuring of GM Korea, which in turn ceased supply of the Holden Astra Sedan to Australasia.
 In the United States and Mexico, production ended in 2019, while production in China ended in 2020.
 Production continued in Argentina until 2023.
 It was replaced by the Monza in China, which is known as the Cavalier in Mexico.

-In 2025, the Cruze was revived as a rebadged Chevrolet Monza for the Middle East.

-Previously, the nameplate has been used for a version of a subcompact hatchback car produced under a joint venture with Suzuki from 2001 to 2007, and was based on the Suzuki Ignis.